Suggested links

 What is the difference between OxyContin and oxycodone?

-OxyContin is a brand name for an extended-release version of oxycodone, which is an opioid drug.
-It is used in the management of moderate to severe pain and can be effective when other drugs have not worked or are inappropriate for the patient.
+OxyContin is a brand name for an extended-release version of oxycodone.
+Oxycodone is used to manage moderate to severe pain and can be effective when other drugs have not worked or are inappropriate for the patient.

 Can an oxycodone overdose be treated?